tuhrig/tuhrig.github.io/_posts/2023/2023-01-16-neo4j-with-spring-boot.md

 ---

 Over the last ten years, I worked with a lot of different database.
-I worked with traditional SQL databases such as DB2 and Oracle in a professional context.
+I worked with traditional SQL databases such as [DB2](https://www.ibm.com/products/db2) and [Oracle](https://www.oracle.com/database/) in a professional context.
-NoSQL databases such as DynamoDB have been my best friends during the last five years at Bringmeister.
+NoSQL databases such as [DynamoDB](https://aws.amazon.com/dynamodb/) have been my best friends during the last five years at [Bringmeister](https://www.bringmeister.de/).
-On side projects I also touched stuff like MongoDB.
+On side projects I also touched stuff like [MongoDB](https://www.mongodb.com/).
 However, I never worked with a graph-database up till now.
-Time to change that!
+Time to change that with [Neo4J](https://neo4j.com/)!

 ## Graph Databases